What Do Termites Look Like? And Everything Else You Need To Know.

 Can Termites Swim?

-Termites cannot swim, and eventually, they can drown.
-However, they can survive underwater for as long as 16-30 hours.
-During this time, termites protect themselves by entering an immobile state that requires less oxygen.
+Termites cannot swim, and they drown when submerged.
+However, they can survive underwater for up to 30 hours.
+During this time, termites go into an immobile state that requires less oxygen to survive.

 Thus, termites have been known to survive floods.
 In addition, the moist aftermath of a flood creates ideal conditions for surviving termites.